-Sales Tax revenues contributed 69% of total revenues (which includes capital contributions and grants) in Fiscal Year 2019 and 72% in Fiscal Year 2018.
-Sales Tax revenues in Fiscal Year 2019 were \$621.1 million, a \$24.7 million (4.2%) increase over Fiscal Year 2018.
-Net receipts were \$624.4 million versus a Sales Tax Budget of \$628.1 million.
-Our Sales Tax highly correlate with personal income and retail sales in the region.
 Our principal revenue source is the Sales Tax.
+Sales Tax revenues contributed 73% of total revenues (which includes capital contributions and grants) in Fiscal Year 2020 and 69% in Fiscal Year 2019.
+Sales Tax revenues in Fiscal Year 2020 were \$616.2 million, a \$4.9 million (0.8%) decrease over Fiscal Year 2019.
+Net Sales Tax Revenues were \$615.8 million for Fiscal Year 2020 compared to a budgeted Net Sales Tax Revenues of \$628.1 million.
+Our Sales Tax receipts highly correlate with personal income and retail sales in the region.
 Sales Tax revenues received by us from the Comptroller reflect sales transactions that occur approximately two months prior to receipt by us.
 The Sales Tax revenues discussed in this section are derived from our annual financial statements which reflect accounting adjustments made as a result of overpayments of Sales Taxes to DART.
 As a result of these accounting adjustments, Sales Tax revenues shown on our financial statements may differ from the Net Sales Tax Revenues (which represent actual receipts in a Fiscal Year) shown in the table on page 13.
-As a result of overpayments to DART of \$13.2 million in Fiscal Year 2006, \$3.6 million in Fiscal Year 2008, and \$4.1 million in Fiscal Year 2019, DART entered into three repayment plans with the Comptroller which commenced in December 2006, and currently extends to March 2027.
+As a result of overpayments to DART of \$13.2 million in Fiscal Year 2006, \$3.6 million in Fiscal Year 2008, and \$4.1 million in Fiscal Year 2019, DART entered into three repayment plans with the Comptroller which commenced in December 2006, and currently extends to September 2027.
 Pursuant to the repayment plan, the State Comptroller deducts quarterly repayments from Sales Tax revenues that would otherwise be owed to DART.

-The Fiscal Year 2020 Budget projects Net Sales Tax revenues of \$628.1 million compared to \$628.1 million for Fiscal Year 2019.
+The Fiscal Year 2021 Annual Budget projects Net Sales Tax revenues of \$583.8 million compared to \$628.1 million for Fiscal Year 2020 Annual Budget.
 Since 2016 DART has incorporated periodic zero-growth in seven-year cycles, which was anticipated in Fiscal Year 2019; however, economic performance in Fiscal Year 2018 led to the postponement of the zero-growth strategy to Fiscal Year 2020.
-Therefore, DART projects a 0.0% increase from the 2019 budget and a 0.6% increase over the 2019 Actual Sales Tax Receipts.
-For the first two months of Fiscal Year 2020, sales tax receipts are 8.8% over the first two months of Fiscal Year 2019 and 8.3% above our Fiscal Year 2020 Sales Tax budget for the first two months.
+Therefore, DART projects the next 0.0% increase in 2027 from the Fiscal Year 2021 Annual Budget and a 28.5% increase over the 2020 Actual Sales Tax Receipts.
+For the first two months of Fiscal Year 2021, Sales Tax receipts are 5.2% under the first two months of Fiscal Year 2020 and 8.5% above our Fiscal Year 2021 Sales Tax budget for the first two months.